 - 24-hour Residential program (Sober Supportive Housing programs)

 - Intensive Outpatient Services (Day Treatment/SOAP)

 - Outpatient services for individuals, groups, and families

 Our long experience in this field proves that treatment works and that people can and do recover.

 Residential Services for Recovery

-- Keenan House for Men and Keenan House for Women: Recovery homes for individuals in early recovery from alcohol and substance use.
-Keenan House for Women can also accommodate pregnant and postpartum women with their infants.
+- Keenan House for Men: Recovery homes for individuals in early recovery from alcohol and substance use.

 - Supportive Housing: A safe, affordable, and sober environment designed to reduce the chances of relapse and to promote adaptive living skills.
 (Minimum 90 days recovery)

 - Safe Harbor: A housing and reunification program for families impacted by substance use.